The SEL Board

 Craig Hodgson, Treasurer

-Craig Hodgson is a partner with the San Francisco office of Schnader Harrison Segal & Lewis where he maintains a national practice specializing in litigation strategy and the defense of product liability and personal injury lawsuits.
+Alt textCraig Hodgson is a partner with the San Francisco office of Schnader Harrison Segal & Lewis where he maintains a national practice specializing in litigation strategy and the defense of product liability and personal injury lawsuits.
 Craig grew up in West Marin in a family of educators and attended local public schools.
 He graduated from U.C.
 Santa Barbara with a degree in Political Science and obtained his Juris Doctor degree from the University of San Francisco.

 He has lived in Terra Linda since 1999 with his wife, Jennifer Taekman, also a Marin native and a graduate of the San Rafael City Schools district.
-They have two children, a daughter who attends Vallecito Elementary School and a son who attends MarinSEL at Terra Linda High School.
+They have two children, a daughter and a son, who are both MarinSEL graduates.

 Cyane Dandridge

-Cyane Dandridge is the Founder and Executive Director of Strategic Energy Innovations (SEI), as well as the School of the Environmental Leadership (SEL).
-Over her 30 plus years of experience, Cyane has seen the big picture of how communities lack access to energy efficiency services, clean technology, and real-world sustainability pathways.
 After receiving her M.S. in Building Technology from the Massachusetts Institute of Technology, Cyane utilized her entrepreneurship and knowledge of innovation in the built environment to bring climate solutions to the community level.
 By connecting students, residents, government officials, and the workforce in the design process of sustainability programs, she believes we can better pinpoint opportunities for communities to reach their goals.
 With so many groups working toward our climate future, Cyane is excited for the potential our youth and communities have to create an environmentally responsible world.

 Ward Bouwman

+Ward Bouwman holds a Masters Degree in Mass Communication as well as a Bachelors Degree in Electrical Engineering and Computer Technology.
 He brings over 10 years of experience as a Systems and Network Administrator, and is an Apple Certified Technical Coordinator.
 In addition, he has developed several Custom Filemaker applications and solutions that have been in use for over 10 years.
 Mr. Bouwman has launched a number of successful companies, one being Mac business consulting by Oakgrounds Inc. and is the lead programmer of Pearl Bids Silent Auction Management software.

 Michael McDowell

 He holds a B.S., M.A. and Ed.D.
-Michael and his wife Quinn live in Northern California with their two children Harper and Asher.
+Michael and his wife, Quinn, live in Northern California with their two children, Harper and Asher.

 Cindy Johanson, Advisory Board